Our verdict

 The Nike ZoomX Streakfly delivers an exceptional and secure fit

-The thick padding inside the heel helps to keep your feet secure without adding excess weight.
+The thick padding inside the heel keeps your feet secure without adding excess weight.
 Most runners won’t have any problem, but if you experience any heel slippage, we suggest trying an alternative lacing technique from this guide.

 Pain cave ready